goharbor/harbor/docs/installation_guide.md

 4.Re-deploy Harbor refering to previous section "Managing Harbor's lifecycle".

+## Performance tuning
+By default, Harbor will limit the CPU quota used by Clair container to 150000 to avoid using up all the CPU resources,it is defined in the docker-compose.clair.yml file.
+You can modify it according to your hardware resource.

 ## Troubleshooting
 1. When Harbor does not work properly, run the below commands to find out if all containers of Harbor are in **UP** status:
 ```